 Dog the Bounty Hunter TV Show

 Duane's show Dog the Bounty Hunter became the highest-rated TV show, but was not free from controversies.
-In March 2007, an audiotape containing a racially abusive conversation between his son, Tucker and himself about the former's African-American girlfriend was made public, forcing A&E to cancel the show.
+In March 2007, an audiotape containing a racially abusive conversation between his son, Tucker and himself about his son's African-American girlfriend was made public, forcing A&E to cancel the show.

 Chapman issued a public apology for 'regrettable use of very inappropriate language' on November 1, 2007.
 A&E resumed airing the show from June 25, 2008, and it is presently in its 6th season.
 He has also written a book You Can Run, But You Can't Hide, where he has chronicled his journey from being a convict to a bounty hunter.